hoverbike1/TOTK-Mods-collection/README.md

 - Resolution - 1080p OldManKain - Disable FSR-FXAA : From OldManKain based and theboy181.
   - Break AO over 1x scale on Yuzu.
+  - As written in the name, this mod disable FSR and FXAA too.
 </br>

 - **Ratio** : Experimental - change the aspect ratio from 16:9.